 While this species can survive with low lighting, they need moderate to high light levels to carpet well.
 They will get most of the nutrients from roots instead of the water itself.
 Also, make sure to keep it trimmed below 2 inches too!

 It’s not advisable to keep Dwarf Hairgrass with fishes that tend to dig into substrate.
-However, you can plant this with fishes like tiger barb, who may graze on it occasionally.
+However, you can plant this with fish like tiger barb, which may graze on it occasionally.
 Not to mention that it’s excellent for breeder tanks, as this plant provides great hiding spots for eggs and fry.

 The best thing about Java Moss is its relatively low maintenance.
 There’s no need to supplement CO2 or fertilization to keep it thriving.
 It can even survive in low light conditions.